sanger/limber/docs/pipeline_patterns.md

     LTHR-384 Lib PCR 2: LTHR-384 Lib PCR pool
 ```

+Note there are two pipeline definitions, sharing the same pipeline_group and filters, and the split and merge labware purposes.
+Note the initial relationship steps to get to the branch LTHR-384 RT-Q plate are only defined once.
+As are the steps after the re-merge at the LTHR-384 Lib PCR pool plate.

-purpose configuration for the merge plate:
+This is purpose configuration for the merge plate:
 ```yaml
 LTHR-384 Lib PCR pool:
   :asset_type: plate